Delirium Vs. Dementia – Understanding The Differences

 Treatment for dementia

-Because dementia is progressive and comes in several varieties, its treatment is more complicated.
+Because dementia is progressive and comes in several varieties, its treatment is often more complicated.
 While there is currently no cure for dementia, several interventions may help individuals manage the symptoms or slow down their progression.
 Some of these interventions include the following:

 • Medications